Cost of LivingUpdated May 2026

 What's the most common mistake people make with cost of living in Phoenix?

 Comparing salaries without adjusting for local costs.
 A $90,000 salary in Dallas has more purchasing power than $120,000 in San Francisco.
-This applies in any market, but it's especially costly in Phoenix where prices are already elevated.
+This applies in any market, but it's especially costly in Phoenix where even small mistakes can erode the savings you'd otherwise enjoy.

 How does Phoenix compare to other west cities?

-Among western cities in our database, Phoenix ranks on the higher end for cost of living.
+Among western cities in our database, Phoenix ranks near the middle for cost of living.
 Nearby alternatives include Tempe and Scottsdale.
 Use our comparison tool to see exact category-by-category differences.

 ← All costs in PhoenixCost of Living in all cities →All Cost of LivingArizona overviewCan I afford Phoenix?Living alone in PhoenixSalary needed in Phoenix